Updated Jan 2, 2022

 It is well built and offers a quality audio sound so that your communications remain standardized.

-Besides, it features a clear and multi-color LCD display that allows you to see the functions at glance.
+Besides, it features a clear and multi-color LCD display that allows you to see the functions at a glance.
 This makes the radio user-friendly and easy to operate.